 3. DJI Osmo Action 5 Pro: The Low-Light Challenger

-“In the world of FPV drones and high-speed action, your gear can’t be a distraction.
+“in FPV drones and high-speed action, your gear can’t be a distraction.
 A good wearable camera becomes an extension of yourself.
 It’s about capturing the flow, the speed, and the feeling without ever thinking about the tech.
 Set it, forget it, and live the moment.” – Alex ‘Shred’ Johnson, Professional FPV Pilot

 Gear Up: Must-Have Accessories